Hawaii Court Records

 HawaiiCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on HawaiiCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-In Hawaii, a tort is an unjust deed by an entity that causes injuries or a type of harm to another individual or property.
-Generally, a tort case is a court proceeding where the plaintiff brings charges against the defendant.
+In Hawaii, a tort is an unjust deed that results in the injury or harm of another individual or property.
+Generally, a tort case is a court proceeding in which the plaintiff files charges against the defendant.
 The plaintiff is the victim, while the accused is the defendant.
-If, after the court proceeding, the defendant loses the case, the individual is required to pay damages to the plaintiff.
+If, after the court proceeding, the defendant loses the case, the individual is typically required to pay damages to the plaintiff.
 The State of Hawaii uses a no-fault system, which means insurance coverage compensates for personal injuries such as car accidents or property damages.

 The circuit court handles all tort-related cases.
 Tort claims are filed to collect reimbursement for destruction, personal injury, loss, or property damage in Hawaii.
-The injured person or property owner must be the one to sign the claim.
-If the person is a minor, the guardian or parent can sign the claim.
-If the damage happened due to death or other reasons, the person could not sign, then an attorney or authorized agent can file the claim and present the court with evidence.
+The injured person or property owner is usually responsible for signing the claim.
+If the person is a minor, the guardian or parent may sign the claim.
+If the damage happened due to death or other reasons, the person could not sign, then an attorney or authorized agent may file the claim and present the court with evidence.

 What is Hawaii Tort Law?

-Hawaii Tort Law gives the victim immunity and allows monetary compensation for damages, even from the government, for injuries caused by state and federal employees.
+Hawaii Tort Law generally offers the victim immunity and allows monetary compensation for damages, even from the government, for injuries caused by state and federal employees.

 Since Hawaii uses a no-fault system, if anyone sustains a personal injury due to an accident or any reason, the first step according to the law is to file a claim using personal insurance coverage no matter the person at fault.